New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformation of the cluster map

 and

 where $I$ denotes the $6\times 6$ identity matrix.
-Due to homogeneity of the cluster variables (equivalently, the fact that the tau functions satisfy bilinear equations, so they all have the same weight), the d-vectors encode everything about the degrees of the Laurent polynomials: indeed, homogeneity requires that the total degree of each numerator is
+Due to homogeneity of the cluster variables (equivalently, the fact that the tau functions satisfy bilinear equations, so they all have the same weight), the d-vectors encode everything about the degrees of the Laurent polynomials: indeed, homogeneity requires that the total degree of each numerator (regarding $c,d$ as fixed constants) is

 that is, one more than the total degree of the monomial denominators.